roryreiff/questcoffeeclub.com/contact.md

     </div>
 </form>
 <div id="thankYou" style="display:none;">
-    <h4>Thank you for your interest.
-Someone will be in touch with you soon</h4>
+    <p class="dark">Thank you for your interest.
+Someone will be in touch with you soon.</p>
 </div>
 </div>
 </div>